KiskarFisk/Deep-Dive/README.md

 # Deep-Dive
-My newest game, intent on being a successor to MDMC
+My newest game, intent on being a successor to MDMC.

+This game will be on Github from the first contribution, so that way all of my progress is logged.